-How to Sew a Lock Stitch With Your Sewing Machine
+How to Sew a Lock Stitch

 A built-in lock stitch feature on a sewing machine sews a certain number of stitches and then stops sewing.
 This option is available on many newer electronic sewing machines.
-Quilters use this feature to secure quilting stitches without having an unsightly back-stitch visible on their quilts.
-A lock stitch also is used on sheer fabric and fabric that tends to have a large amount of sweeping drape, since backstitching could interfere, even in a small way, with the natural drape of the fabric.
+Quilters use this feature to secure quilting stitches without having an unsightly back stitch visible on their quilts.
+A lock stitch is also used on sheer fabric and fabric that tends to have a large amount of sweeping drape, since backstitching could interfere, even in a small way, with the natural drape of the fabric.

 - On a sewing machine that does not have a built-in lock stitch feature, you can achieve the same result by shortening the stitch length to as short as possible and sewing two to four stitches in that one spot.
 More than that is apt to jam the machine and create an unsightly thread knot.